ssibb/PDF-Diff-Viewer/README.md

-I'm not aware of any other open source solution for PDF comparison.
+I'm not aware of any other open source solution for side-by-side, sync-scroll PDF comparison.
 Anyway, there are other solutions: